-- the responsibilities of the Disclosure Committee and the internal reporting obligations to support the disclosure process; - the responsibilities of the company secretary in relation to the disclosure process;

-- the process in relation to seeking to trading halts; and - the process for external communications to ensure, among other things, that information that requires disclosure is first disclosed to the ASX before being communicated to external parties.
+- the responsibilities of the Disclosure Committee and the internal reporting obligations to support the disclosure process; - the responsibilities of the company secretary in relation to the disclosure process; - the process in relation to seeking trading halts; - · the requirement to release briefings and presentation materials before a briefing with external parties commences; and - the process for external communications to ensure, among other things, that information that requires disclosure is first disclosed to the ASX before being communicated to external parties.

+The Board is provided with copies of all announcements made by the Company under its continuous disclosure obligation.
 All announcements released to the ASX are published on our website www.vivaenergy.com.au.